 Nxai Pan Camp: Our full report

 Nxai Pan Camp was opened in February 2009 and is still the only permanent camp within Nxai Pan National Park.It faces east over the open plains of Nxai Pan, a grass-covered fossil lake-bed that was once part of the great lake that covered central Botswana.
-Between about November and April, this area attracts large numbers of plains game, especially zebra.
+In the 'green season', between about late November and April, this area attracts large numbers of plains game, especially zebra.

 Of note are the unusually large herds of giraffe that have been spotted here, sometimes more than 30 in any one group.
 It was interesting to us that, because of the mixed vegetation, this is one of the few places in Botswana, and probably the most northern part of the country, where you are likely to encounter impala and springbok together.

 Activities at Nxai Pan Camp centre around morning and afternoon game drives in 4WD vehicles.
 Game drives here feature a guide and tracker team which can really help to maximise possible game sightings.
 Because the camp is in a national park, however, no off-road driving or night drives are allowed.

 Nxai Pan Camp is modern and spacious, run by a fantastic, cohesive team who are passionate about the area they work in and offer a genuinely warm welcome.
-Although the game can be erratic, game drives from camp can yield great summer game-viewing opportunities – and the camp is also well situated to visit the renowned Baines Baobabs.
+Although the game can be erratic, game drives from camp can yield great summer game-viewing and birdwatching opportunities – and the camp is also well situated to visit the renowned Baines’ Baobabs.